breyerjs/Automatic_Author_Identification/README.md

 		various statistics about the text's style.
 Those statistics are calculated on initialization.
 Note that most of the statistics are calculated based on the first 40,000 words of the text, since I perceive that to be a representative sample.
-		Keeping the sample sizes consistent makes the statistics relevant for comparison with other novels.
+		Keeping the sample sizes consistent also makes the statistics relevant for comparison with other novels.
 The statisticsused for comparison are stored as {stat name : value} in the dictionary summaryDict.